bpaskin/JavaExamples/README.md

 Jython servlets should be placed in the WebContent directory.

 # CDI2.0Examples
 CDI 2.0 examples including the Liberty server.xml.
 Covers the diverse patterns and uses.

+# MongoDBConnect
+A Mongo DB connection test that uses SSL.
+Enter the userid, pw, database, server and port and connect.
+Requries the MongoDB server public certificate in the truststore.